-Acetaminophen usually is a very safe drug even in large doses, but it is not harmless.
+Acetaminophen usually is a very safe drug, but it is not harmless.
 To cause poisoning, several times the recommended dose of acetaminophen must be taken.
-For example, a person who weighs 150 pounds generally needs to take at least about 30 325-milligram tablets before toxic effects due to a single overdose are possible.
-Death is extremely unlikely unless the person takes more than 40 325-milligram tablets.
+For example, the recommended dose for a person who weighs 155 pounds (70 kg) is two to three 325-milligram tablets every 6 hours.
+A toxic dose for this person is at least about thirty tablets taken all at once.
+Death is extremely unlikely unless the person takes more than forty 325-milligram tablets.
 Therefore, a single acetaminophen overdose that causes serious toxicity is usually not accidental.

 If toxicity results from multiple smaller doses taken over time, the first indication of the problem may be abnormal liver function, sometimes with jaundice and/or bleeding.

 Acetaminophen levels in the blood